AsteriskAmpersand/Ice-Experimental/README.md

 - - - -

 # Save File System #
+This instructions are no longer necessary, simply grabbing the [ICE Manager](#ice-manager) should be all that you need to transfer your save file.
+First install ICE through the manager (on your preferred version), and then simply click Transfer Save.

 ICE manages your character data in a separate save file named "SAVEDATA_ICE".
 The game normally uses the file named "SAVEDATA1000".
 These are both located in the standard save folder found at: `...\Steam\userdata\<steamId>\582010\remote\`

 Because ICE incorporates changes that are not backwards compatible with the base game, it is necessary for us to separate your save data in this way.
 This system also allows hunters to quickly switch between ICE and vanilla freely without having to swap out save files.
 If enabled, ICE will automatically use the "SAVEDATA_ICE" save file.
 Otherwise, your game will continue to use the "SAVEDATA1000" save file as normal.